The Taxable Estate or Assets

 In addition, survival action proceeds, certain retirement benefits, IRAs, annuities, in trust for accounts, jointly owned assets with someone other than decedent's surviving spouse (see following discussion for more details), assets held in revocable living trusts, non-Pennsylvania lottery winnings are also taxable assets for PA inheritance taxes.
-Be aware that these assets are taxable even though some may pass outside the probate process or by instestacy.
+Be aware that these assets are taxable even though some may pass outside the probate process or by intestacy.

 Special Rules For Joint Tenancy With Someone Other Than the Surviving Spouse

 Only the fractional ownership interest of the decedent at the date of death is subject to tax, unless the joint ownership was created withing one year of death.
-The determination of the decedent's taxable interest is done by dividing the full value of the property by the number of joint tentants.
+The determination of the decedent's taxable interest is done by dividing the full value of the property by the number of joint tenants.
 Remember that joint tenancies with a surviving spouse are not taxable assets for Pennsylvania Inheritance Tax purposes.

 If a gift is made within one year of the date of death of the decedent that gift is subject to Pennsylvania Inheritance Taxes.
-Also, the relinquishment of a power to amend, alter or revoke an intervivos transfer done within one year of death forces the inclusion of the property subject to this power.
+Also, the relinquishment of a power to amend, alter or revoke an inter vivos transfer done within one year of death forces the inclusion of the property subject to this power.

 Life Estate Interests

 Property subject to a life estate interest retained by the decedent is taxable and is reportable at its full date of death value.
-Such retained life interests may be either specificaly reserved by an instrument of transfer or implicit based on the circumstances and the nature of the transaction.
+Such retained life interests may be either specifically reserved by an instrument of transfer or implicit based on the circumstances and the nature of the transaction.